theredplanetsings/Unit-Economist/README.md

 **Feature Importance**: The model correctly identifies that square footage, location, and amenities are the biggest price drivers - exactly what real estate experts know to be true.

-**Consistent Performance**: When we test on "unseen" synthetic data, the model performs excellently.
+**Consistent Performance**: When I test on "unseen" synthetic data, the model performs excellently.
 This demonstrates it has learned the underlying patterns, not just memorized specific examples.

 **Real Estate Logic**: The model's predictions align with common sense - luxury apartments cost more, bigger apartments cost more, better neighborhoods cost more.

 ### The Bottom Line

-While we use synthetic data for demonstration, the **mathematical relationships and pricing patterns are based on real NYC market dynamics**.
+While I use synthetic data for demonstration, the **mathematical relationships and pricing patterns are based on real NYC market dynamics**.
 The model's ability to achieve 97.31% accuracy on test data proves it has learned these fundamental relationships correctly.
 When deployed with real data, the same pattern-recognition capabilities that work on synthetic data will work on actual apartment listings.

 *Think of it like learning to drive in a simulator - if you can handle realistic scenarios in the simulator, you'll be well-prepared for real roads.*